 6. Buy local honey.

 This is something just about anyone can do, even if they don't like to garden.
-Beekeeping is an amazing endeavor, but the truth is that not everyone is cut out for it.
+Beekeeping and honey production is an amazing endeavor, but the truth is that not everyone is cut out for it.
 If you try to take on this responsibility without the proper knowledge, you could end up doing more harm than good.
 That's why it's important to support your local beekeepers to ensure their efforts aren't in vain.
 And while it hasn't been totally proven, there is evidence to suggest that local honey can be the best thing for your allergies!

 7. Know how to aid a tired bee.